Chatbot Agency

 The SMB Adoption Gap

-Industry data consistently shows that fewer than 18% of SMBs have deployed any form of conversational AI despite the fact that 74% of business owners report that missed inquiries cost them revenue.
+Industry data consistently shows that fewer than 18% of SMBs have deployed any form of conversational AI despite the fact that 74% of business owners report that missed inquiries scope them revenue.
 The reasons are predictable: they do not know which tool to use, they do not have the technical staff to build it, and they cannot afford large enterprise vendors.

 That is precisely where a chatbot agency steps in.
 You are not selling software — you are selling implementation, outcomes, and peace of mind.
-The highest-leverage skill in this market is not coding.
+The highest-use skill in this market is not coding.
 It is the ability to understand a business's workflow and translate it into a working conversation flow.

 Industries with the highest demand include real estate, dental and medical clinics, e-commerce, restaurants, legal services, and SaaS companies.
 Each of these verticals has high inquiry volume, repetitive questions, and an obvious financial benefit from automation.